 Vastly reduces risk of getting ill from short term consumption of water

 Does not remove a lot of contaminants like metals

 Very expensive and time consuming method for high volumes of water

 So which filter should you choose?

-Active carbon faucet filter, under-the-sink filter, destillation, UV, RO or no filter at all?
+Active carbon faucet filter, a water filter jug, under-the-sink filter, destillation, UV, RO or no filter at all?